Aria-wlj/Cloud-Certs/CLFC02/CLFC02.md

 https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html

+##### AWS Compute Optimizer

+Rightsize workloads according

+##### AWS Professional Services

+offerings use a unique methodology based on Amazon’s internal best practices to help you complete projects faster and more reliably,
+##### AWS IAM Access Analyzer

+helps you **identify** the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, shared with an **external entity**.
+It automatically **reviews policies** and **provides actionable recommendations** for securing access to AWS resources.

+To **identify unintended access** to your resources and data, which is a security risk..

+##### AWS Security Token Service (AWS STS)

+a way to grant **temporary**, limited-privilege credentials to users, applications, or services.

+##### AWS Security Hub

+ is a cloud security posture management (CSPM) service that aggregates alerts from various AWS services and partner products in a standardized format

+##### Amazon Macie

+A **data security service** that **uses machine learning** (ML) and pattern matching to discover and help **protect your sensitive data**.

+##### AWS CloudShell

+Explore and manage AWS resources from a terminal in your browser

+##### Amazon Kinesis

+Collect, process, and analyze real-time, **streaming data** so you can get timely insights and react quickly to new information.

+##### Amazon Kinesis Data Analytics

+Interactively **query and analyze data** in real time and continuously produce insights for time-sensitive use cases.

+##### AWS Certificate Manager (ACM)

+provision, manage, and deploy public and private **SSL/TLS** to encrypt traffic for AWS services and your internal connected resources.
+ACM removes the time-consuming manual process of purchasing, uploading, and renewing SSL/TLS certificates.

 ##### AWS Personal Health Dashboard

-AWS Personal Health Dashboard
+provides alerts when an AWS event may impact a company's AWS resources

-##### Amazon Connection
+##### Amazon Connection / Amazon Connect

-a cloud-based contact center service, you can set up a contact center in minutes that can scale to support millions of customers. can be used to provide an on-demand, cloud-based contact center
+a cloud-based pay-as-you-go **contact center service**, you can set up a contact center in minutes that can scale to support millions of customers. can be used to provide an on-demand, cloud-based contact center

+#####  Amazon FSx for Windows File Server

+Provide highly available, high performance storage to your Windows applications with full **SMB (Server Message Block) support**.

+##### Amazon Personalize

+provide product recommendations based on its customer data.